- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Overall, regular performance monitoring and optimization of your NAS Thecus N4100 device help you maintain its stability, reliability, and performance, reducing the risk of data loss and ensuring the safety of your valuable data.

-Although NAS N4100 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N4100 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -